Erasmus Mundus Joint Master's Degree Programme in International Humanitarian Action

 • If you have finished your Bachelor’s studies when you apply but have not yet received your degree: please submit an official document confirming that you have successfully completed your studies and that you will be awarded a degree.
 The document must be issued through and signed by a representative of the Academic Registrar's Office, the Examinations Office or equivalent.

-• Only for self-funding candidates, not applicable to Erasmus Mundus applicants.
-If you have not completed your Bachelor’s studies when you apply: please submit an official document stating that you are a currently enrolled student and participating in your last year of studies.
+• If you have not completed your Bachelor’s studies when you apply: please submit an official document stating that you are a currently enrolled student and participating in your last year of studies.
 The document must be issued through and signed by a representative of the Academic Registrar's Office, the Examinations Office or equivalent.

 • Scan of original academic transcripts (if this document is not in English, an official translation should be attached).
 If you are offered a place on the programme, you will have to present the original documents, or submit a certified copy of the original documents, when you arrive at the NOHA universities you choose for the first and second semesters